fluentassertions/fluentassertions/README.md

 What’s new?
 -----------

+**December 30th, 2013**
+Another nice update in the form of v2.2.
+Read all about it in the [Releases](https://github.com/dennisdoomen/fluentassertions/releases/tag/v2.2) section.

 **August 28th, 2013**
 Release 2.1 is a fact and introduces a few big improvements on the equivalency test.
 Read all about it [in this blog post](http://www.dennisdoomen.net/2013/08/it-took-almost-year-but-fluent.html).